Orientation and Advisement

 Advisement

 Knowing that academic advising is a key component to helping students graduate, our goal is to help students succeed academically so that they can fulfill their dreams and meet their potential.
-University College (UC) provides general advising for most first-year students.
-UC is a non-degree college that focuses on helping students make the transition to the University, provides them with academic advising, and a variety of coaching activities to help them to succeed.
+The Academic Success Center provides general advising for first-year students.
+The Academic Success Center focuses on helping students make the transition to the University, provides them with academic advising, and a variety of coaching activities to help them to succeed.
 During the freshman year, the OU Scholars Program provides specialized advising services to scholarship recipients of the Award of Excellence, Distinguished Scholar, Regents Award, National Award, and National Merit scholarships.

 Once students earn 24 credit hours after two semesters at OU and move to a degree college, they will meet with an academic advisor before each term of enrollment.
 Students are advised either by academic counselors in the college office, professional advisors in the academic unit or by faculty advisers in their major.
 Academic advising is an integral part of the educational process and includes regular interaction and relationship-building during each transition as a student navigates their academic career.